Kaitlynn Carter’s Relationship With Miley Cyrus Was Going On During ‘The Hills’ Filming, Claims Spencer Pratt

 “I would love to know Liam Hemsworth’s thoughts on Kaitlynn’s recent displays of ‘common decency.’
 You know what I call ‘common decency?’
 Getting it on at your Italian villa and not in front of the paparazzi.”

-Kaitlynn Carter and Brody Jenner have not responded to Spencer Pratt’s comments about the timing of her romance with Cyrus, but the relationship seems to be moving fast.
+Kaitlynn and Brody have not responded to Spencer’s comments about the timing of her romance with Miley, but the relationship seems to be moving fast.
 The Hills star and the “Wrecking Ball” singer have reportedly already moved in together, as previously shared by The Inquisitr.
 Meanwhile, Brody has moved on to a new relationship with model Josie Canseco.

 The Hills: New Beginnings airs Mondays at 10 p.m. on MTV.